Michelin96/web-scraping-challenge/README.md

     executable_path = {"executable_path": "/usr/local/bin/chromedriver"}
     return Browser("chrome", **executable_path, headless=False)

 * Scraped data is stored in a Mongo Database.
-You will need to have MongoDB installed, and the database running.
-Additionaly scraping tools include Beautiful Soup and Splinter.
+You will need to have MongoDB (<a href="https://www.mongodb.com/try/download/community">MongoDB Community Server Installation</a>)installed, and the database running.
+Additional scraping tools include Beautiful Soup and Splinter (<a href="https://splinter.readthedocs.io/en/latest/install.html">Splinter Installaion instructions</a>).

 * Initial webscraping was tested in a Jupyter Notebook file.

 ## Scraping and Display

-* Run app.py in a Python environment that has the additional depdendendancies installed
+* Run app.py in a Python environment that has the additional dependancies installed
 * Sample screen shots of the rendered web page are in the this repository root folder.